fg-research/website/docs/_sources/blog/product/posts/inception-time-epilepsy-recognition.rst.txt

     To be able to run the code below, you need to have an active subscription to the InceptionTime SageMaker algorithm.
     You can subscribe to a free trial from the `AWS Marketplace <https://aws.amazon.com/marketplace/pp/prodview-omz7rumnllmla>`__ in order to get your Amazon Resource Name (ARN).
 In this post we use version 1.8 of the InceptionTime SageMaker algorithm, which runs in the PyTorch 2.1.0 Python 3.10 deep learning container.
-You also need to download the "Epilepsy" dataset from the
-    `UCR Time Series Classification Archive <http://www.timeseriesclassification.com/description.php?Dataset=Epilepsy>`__
-    and store the files in the SageMaker notebook instance.

 ==========================================
 Environment Set-Up